ROvACC/training-docs/docs/source/career.rst

 * Any S3 member needs to complete at least 100 hours of VATSIM controlling during a period of one month in order to request to move to the C1 training phase

   * The student needs to control the APP positions for the major airport and all other APP positions in LRBB FIR
+  * The student needs to control procedural TWR approaches in LRBB FIR

 * The student needs to successfully pass the C1 ATSIMTEST theoretical exam in order to begin practical training.